Benign Prostatic Hyperplasia (BPH)

 Surgery is done when patients do not respond to drug therapy or develop complications such as recurrent UTI, urinary calculi, severe bladder dysfunction, or upper tract dilation.
 Transurethral resection of the prostate (TURP) is the standard.
 Erectile function and continence are usually retained, although about 5 to 10% of patients experience some postsurgical problems, most commonly retrograde ejaculation.
 The incidence of erectile dysfunction after TURP is between 1 and 35%, and the incidence of incontinence is about 1 to 3%.
 About 10% of men undergoing TURP need the procedure repeated within 10 yr because the prostate continues to grow.
 Various laser ablation techniques are being used as alternatives to TURP.
 Larger prostates (usually > 75 g) require open surgery via a suprapubic or retropubic approach.
 All surgical methods require postoperative catheter drainage for 1 to 7 days.

-Less invasive procedures include microwave thermotherapy, electrovaporization, high-intensity focused ultrasonography (not available in the US), transurethral needle ablation, radiofrequency vaporization, and intraurethral stents.
+Less invasive procedures include microwave thermotherapy, electrovaporization, high-intensity focused ultrasonography, transurethral needle ablation, radiofrequency vaporization, pressurized heated water injection therapy, urethral lift, and intraurethral stents.
 The circumstances under which these procedures should be used have not been firmly established, but those done in the physician’s office (microwave thermotherapy and radiofrequency procedures) are being more commonly used and do not require use of general or regional anesthesia.
 Their long-term ability to alter the natural history of BPH is under study.

 BPH is extremely common with aging but only sometimes causes symptoms.

 Acute urinary retention can develop with exposure to cold, prolonged attempts to postpone voiding, immobilization, or use of anesthetics, anticholinergics, sympathomimetics, opioids, or alcohol.